MarkMT/guides/source/localizable/components/triggering-changes-with-actions.md

 {{/button-with-confirmation}}
 ```

+When the user enters their message into the input field,
+the message text will now be available to the component as `confirmValue`.
-Once the user clicks the button, the `submitConfirm` action will be triggered, calling `onConfirm` with the provided `confirmValue`,
+Then, once they click the "Ok" button, the `submitConfirm` action will be triggered, calling `onConfirm` with the provided `confirmValue`,
 thus invoking the `sendMessage` action in `send-message` with both the `messageType` and `messageText` arguments.

 ## Invoking Actions Directly on Component Collaborators